 Postman as QA automation tool

-We all know “postman” we do use it as API test tool.
-Mostly for straight forward non-automative solutions.
-But postman facilitates for very interesting integrations like bulk run, console execution, runner support & CI (continuous integrations).
+We all know “postman” we do use it as API test tool for the QA department.
+Mostly for straightforward non-automative solutions.
+But postman facilitates for very interesting integrations and automation like bulk run, console execution, runner support & CI (continuous integrations).
+Here we will be talking about Postman software automation, and we will showcase some test cases examples.

 What are we trying to do?